 Keeps record of the number of pieces made.

-Detects and reports defective materials or questionable conditions to the department lead or supervisor.
+Detect and report defective materials or questionable conditions to the department lead or supervisor.

 Works safely and follows prescribed safety regulations.

-Maintains work area and equipment in a clean and orderly condition, including cleaning at the end of shift.
+Maintains work area and equipment clean and orderly, including cleaning at the end of shift.